mohit6b/bitfinex-distributed-exchange/README.md

     - [x] Match Order Function
 - [x] Implement a service on each client node that allows users to submit buy and sell orders
 - [x] When an order is submitted, broadcast it to other nodes in the Grenache network
-- [x] Implement the order matching logic on each client node
+- [x] Implement the order-matching logic on each client node
     - [x] Check if any newly submitted order matches with existing orders in the order book
     - [x] Execute trades when orders match, and update the order book accordingly
 - [x] When an order is matched or updated (e.g., partially filled), broadcast the changes to all nodes in the network using Grenache

 # Edge Cases
-- [ ] Handle Partial Fills and Remaining Orders - create a new order with the remaining quantity and add it back to the order book
+- [x] Handle Partial Fills and Remaining Orders - Create a new order with the remaining quantity and add it back to the order book

 # Best Practices
 - [x] Error Handling and Resilience
-- [ ] Testing and Optimization - Unit tests, integration tests can be implemented using mocha/chai
+- [ ] Testing and Optimization - Unit tests, and integration tests can be implemented using mocha/chai
 - [x] Documentation
-- [ ] Deployment - Can be done through Docker containers where each peer(server, client, etc) will run in a separate container
+- [ ] Deployment - Can be done through Docker containers where each peer(server, client, etc.) will run in a separate container

 ## Limitations